Logic Switches

 Normally Open High Side Switch

-When placed in a high side switch configuration, the output of a normally open switch is pulled low when the switch is disconnected ($B = 0$).
-This is reflected in the below logic table:
+When placed in a high side switch configuration, the output of a normally open switch is pulled low when the switch is disconnected (

 A | B | Output |